 Settings to create incidents by using email messages

-This section describes the settings that you can configure to create incidents from email messages.
-The Incident - Email Settings option in the Configure Email tile provides these settings.
+This topic describes the settings that you can configure to create incidents from email messages.
+The Incident - Email Settings option in the Remedyforce Administration > Configure Email tile provides these settings.
 Also, the following guidelines are explained to map fields and templates to the incident that gets created by using email messages:

-The following table describes the options provided in each of these sections:
+The following table describes the sections and the options provided in each of these sections:

 |Create an incident with any email subject|

-Allows clients to create incidents by sending an email with any subject or create an incident if an email does not have a subject.
-The client must ensure that the subject line does not contain the following words:
+Allows clients to create incidents by sending an email either with any subject or without a subject.
+The client must ensure that the subject line does not contain any of the following words:

 |Create an incident only when the email subject contains|